Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 Initializing the analyzer
 *************************

-The following section is always subject to change!

 First, ``ParseAnalyzerArgs`` in ``(clang repository)/lib/Frontend/CompilerInvocation.cpp`` parses every analyzer related command line arguments, validates them, with the exception of checker options.